Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Next, you need to visit WPForms » Addons page and click on the ‘Install Addon’ button next to the Stripe addon.

-Install Stripe addon
+Install Stripe addon for WPForms

-WPForms will now install and activate the Stripe add-on for you.
+WPForms will now install and activate the Stripe addon for you.

 Now let’s connect WPForms to your Stripe account to receive payments.
 To do that you need to visit WPForms » Settings page and click on the Payments tab.
+From there, click on the ‘Connect with Stripe’ button.

-This will allow you to test Stripe integration without actual payments.
+This will allow you to test your Stripe integration without actual payments.
 However, you must uncheck this option when your website is ready for accepting donations on your website.

-Don’t forget to click on the ‘Save settings’ button to store your changes.
+Don’t forget to click on the ‘Save Settings’ button to store your changes.

 Now that you have set up the payments, it is time to create a Stripe donate form for your website.